NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow0.md

     deactivate Toetsafname
 ```

+### Class diagram of response for Request whole catalogue
+(see Class diagram in Flow 0.1)

-### Example of a request/response to reuest the details of a specific test from the catalogue
+### Example of response for Request details of one test
 ```json
 #GET/components/{componentId}